 2. Programmatic clearing and grading permit does not provide adequate regulation of the activity;

-3. Permit conditions or the manner in which the conditions are implemented are not adequate to protect against the impacts resulting from the activity; or
+3. Permit conditions or the manner in which the conditions are implemented are not adequate to protect against the impacts resulting from the activity; or to read as follows:

 4. Site requires site-specific regulation.